OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/troubleshooting.md

 _Replace `[NAMESPACE]` with the namespace in the agent installation command_

 If the Agent install command fails with a timeout error, it could be that:

-- There is an error in the connection information provided,
+- There is an error in the connection information provided
-- The bearer token or API Key has expired or has been revoked,
+- The bearer token or API Key has expired or has been revoked
-- The agent is unable to connect to Octopus Server due to a networking issue,
+- The agent is unable to connect to Octopus Server due to a networking issue
-- (if using the NFS storage solution) The NFS CSI driver has not been installed,
+- (if using the NFS storage solution) The NFS CSI driver has not been installed
-- (if using a custom Storage Class) the Storage Class name doesn't match.
+- (if using a custom Storage Class) the Storage Class name doesn't match

 ## Script Execution Issues